danpetrow/alphaDjango/README.md

 ---
 ## Conventions
 A block that starts with a > indicates a command that should be run in your terminal or command prompt.
+Make sure you're running the terminal as Administrator.

 	> pip install Django